apiaframework/apia/doc/arguments.md

 end

-class Users < Rapid::Controller
+class InfoEndpoint < Rapid::Endpoint
-  endpoint :info do

   argument :user, UserLookup, required: true

-    action do
+  def call
     # This will return the plain set as a normal argument set would.
     user_set = request.arguments[:user]

     # Calling `resolve` on this will actually resolve the user to
     # the object as defined by the resolver.
     user = request.arguments[:user].resolve
-    end
   end

 end
 ```